S-Tanwar/Cleaning-and-Preprocessing-FIFA-2021-Player-Data-/README.md

 Repository Structure
 This repository is organized as follows:

-notebooks/: Contains the Jupyter Notebook with the detailed data cleaning and preprocessing steps.
+readme/: Contains the detailed data cleaning and preprocessing steps.

-data/: Includes the raw dataset, fifa21_raw_data.csv, used for the project.
+data/: Includes the raw dataset link, fifa21_raw_data.csv, used for the project.

-images/: Houses any relevant images, such as visuals or graphs, used in the notebook or documentation.
+code/: Cantain relevant code for running this project.

 ## Conclusion